When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Consult Your Doctor

-Some babies will have a high Apgar score and still not cry as much.
-If you have worries, you can always consult your baby’s pediatrician.
+Some babies will have a high Apgar score and still be naturally quiet.
+If you are worried about your baby’s lack of noise, always ask the pediatrician attending the birth.

 Clinically, I find that the amount of crying varies with the baby’s temperament.
 This is best seen with twins; one twin may seem to cry and vocalize often, while the other is calm, quieter, and cries less.